Related Robert Wood Johnson Foundation Programs and Initiatives

-Active Living by Design is a $16.5-million national program of the Robert Wood Johnson Foundation and is a part of the UNC School of Public Health in Chapel Hill, North Carolina.
+Active Living by Design is a national program of the Robert Wood Johnson Foundation affiliated with Third Sector New England (TSNE).
+TSNE is a Boston-based 501(c)(3) that provides resources, best practices and field-building support to non-profit organizations and leaders across the country.
 This program establishes innovative approaches to increase physical activity through community design, public policies and communications strategies.

 ACTIVE LIVING RESEARCH

 Active Living Research is a national program of the Robert Wood Johnson Foundation.
 Active Living Research supports research to identify environmental factors and policies that influence physical activity.
 With an interest on reversing the rise of childhood obesity, much of our research focuses on active living related to youth in low-income and high-risk communities.
 Findings from this research will be used to help inform policy, design of the built environment, and other factors to promote active living.

 The Alliance for a Healthier Generation, a partnership between the American Heart Association and the William J. Clinton Foundation, is working nationally to create awareness and real solutions to the childhood obesity epidemic.

 The Alliance for a Healthier Generation Healthy Schools Program is designed to create a nationwide paradigm shift, in which the perception of a school environment that promotes healthy eating and physical activity is the norm and not the exception.
 The program provides real tools and solutions for schools wanting to create a healthier environment.